grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ## Conclusion
 1.7K is not the smallest you can make this program.
 You can get this to fit in even smaller sizes and I encourage you to try!
-There are some sections in this code that I've even intentionally made take up slightly more instructions than they need to at the cost of readability just so *you* can optimize it.
+There are some sections in this code that I've even intentionally made more readable at the cost of taking up slightly more instructions than they need to just so *you* can optimize it.

+I wrote this post because when I was first writing my raycasted game I couldn't find any resources that explained how the algorithm worked in sane code and plain language.

+I hope this was interesting and useful for you!
+Ray casting in FPS games was always a mystery to me before I looked into them, I hope you'll agree that the algorthm behind it is surprisingly elegant.

 [^1]: In this post I call specific the ray casting algorithm used in games like Wolfenstein 3D "ray casting" for the sake of brevity.
 This is slightly innacurrate as ray casting has a more general meaning in the field of graphics.
 See the [Wikipedia Article](https://en.wikipedia.org/wiki/Ray_casting).
-[^2]: To say "extending the ray" is a bit of a misnomer. "vector" is more accurate in this situation but "ray" sounds better.
+[^2]: To say "extending the ray" is a bit of a misnomer. "vector" is more accurate in this situation but "ray" sounds better and is in the name "ray casting" so I use it in its place.